Developer122436/Settlements/README.md

 # Settlements-Project-PowerBI:

-Creating BI dashboards for a settlement in Israel that shows all the tax rates and the population year to year in certain settlements.
+Creating BI dashboards that show all the tax rates and the population year to year in all settlements in Israel.

 The data was taken from multiple websites and sources.